rcconsulting/myFMApiLibrary-for-PHP/README.md

 =======================

 ## Team
-[Lesterius](https://www.lesterius.com "Lesterius") is first and foremost a collective of FileMaker and Web developers who are experts and passionated.\
+[Lesterius](https://www.lesterius.com "Lesterius") is a European FileMaker Business Alliance Platinum member that operates in Belgium, France, the Netherlands, Portugal and Spain.
+We are creative business consultants who co-create FileMaker Platform based solutions with our customers.\
 Sharing knowledge takes part of our DNA, that's why we developed this library to make the FileMaker Data API easy-to-use with PHP.\
 Break the limits of your application!\
 ![Lesterius logo](http://i1.createsend1.com/ei/r/29/D33/DFF/183501/csfinal/Mailing_Lesterius-logo.png "Lesterius")

-[Richard Carlton Consulting](https://rcconsulting.com/ "Richard Carlton Consulting") is a full-stack FileMaker development consultancy, serving clients globally with any and all FileMaker-related needs.
+[Richard Carlton Consulting](https://rcconsulting.com/ "Richard Carlton Consulting") is a full-stack Claris FileMaker development consultancy, serving clients globally with any and all FileMaker-related needs.
 We also publish the largest and most [complete video training](https://fmtraining.tv/) course for the FileMaker Community.

 ## Description
-This library is a PHP wrapper of the FileMaker Data API.
-It supports both 17/18/19 Data API commands, though if you use an 18 command (metadata commands for ex) on 17, it will fail.
+This library is a PHP wrapper for the Claris FileMaker Data API.
+It supports version 17/18/19 Data API commands, though if you use an 18 command (metadata commands for ex) on 17, it will fail.

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).